Ex-Murdoch editor Brooks offered convicted phone-hacker a job

 Clive Goodman, the former royal editor of the News of the World newspaper that Brooks edited until 2003, was jailed in January 2007 for illegally accessing voicemail messages of phones belonging to aides to Britain's royal family.

-On his release, Goodman was sacked but began unfair dismissal proceedings against News International, the British newspaper arm of News Corp.
-(NWSA.O), alleging others at the company including the then editor, Andy Coulson, and managing editor Stuart Kuttner, knew all about phone-hacking.
+On his release, Goodman was sacked but began unfair dismissal proceedings against News International, the British newspaper arm of News Corp., alleging others at the company including the then editor, Andy Coulson, and managing editor Stuart Kuttner, knew all about phone-hacking.

 The jury had earlier in the trial been shown by the prosecution emails from Brooks to Goodman discussing a possible job, which the prosecution suggested showed she was aware that the phone-hacking had been going on.